annika-maier-uni/comp_work_project/nf-core/README.md

 # Simple RNA-Seq Pipeline using Nextflow

 This pipeline is a RNA-Seq analysis workflow implemented using Nextflow.
-The workflow includes quality control, trimming, and alignment steps using popular tools like FastQC, TrimGalore, HISAT2, and STAR.
+The workflow includes quality control, trimming, alignment, sorting of aligned files and marking of duplicates using popular tools like FastQC, TrimGalore, HISAT2, STAR, SAMtools, and picard.

 ## Workflow Overview
 The pipeline performs the following steps: